-99. RCCL contractually offered to provide an excursion to Plaintiffs to participate in RCCL's excursion.
-The Plaintiffs accepted that contractual offer and provided consideration to RCCL by purchasing the excursion from RCCL.

-100. By promoting, vouching for, contracting for and profiting from the excursion ticket contract, RCCL owed Plaintiffs the non-delegable contractual duty to provide them with a reasonably safe excursion.
+- 99. RCCL contractually offered to provide an excursion to Plaintiffs to participate in RCCL's excursion.
+The Plaintiffs accepted that contractual offer and provided consideration to RCCL by purchasing the excursion from RCCL. - 100.
+By promoting, vouching for, contracting for and profiting from the excursion ticket contract, RCCL owed Plaintiffs the non-delegable contractual duty to provide them with a reasonably safe excursion.
 See, e.g., Bailey v.
 Carnival Corp., 369 F. Supp.
 3d 1302 (S.D.
 Fla.
 2019); see also Witover v.
 Celebrity Cruises, Inc., 161 F. Supp.
 3d 1139 (S.D.
 Fla.
-2016).

-101. RCCL breached its non-delegable contractual and/or tort duty to provide a reasonably safe excursion by committing one or more of the following acts:
+2016). - 101.
+RCCL breached its non-delegable contractual and/or tort duty to provide a reasonably safe excursion by committing one or more of the following acts: - Failing to select and adequately verify that the Excursion Entities and the subject excursion were safe, reliable and reputable, as evident by how unreasonably dangerous the subject excursion was; and/or

-- a.
-Failing to select and adequately verify that the Excursion Entity and the subject excursion were safe, reliable and reputable, as evident by how unreasonably dangerous the subject excursion was; and/or - Failing to offer a reasonably safe excursion, as evident by how unreasonably dangerous the subject excursion was; and/or - c.
+- b.
+Failing to offer a reasonably safe excursion, as evident by how unreasonably dangerous the subject excursion was; and/or - c.
 Failing to accurately advise Plaintiffs concerning the increased alert levels, the increased volcanic activity and/or the increased risk of eruption; and/or - d.
-Failure to require the Excursion Entity to (1) routinely monitor volcanic alert levels and/or volcanic activity and notify RCCL and/or passengers of such levels/activity; (2) notify passengers of the increased alert levels, the increased volcanic activity and/or the increased risk of eruption; and/or (3) require the excursion be canceled or postponed when the alert levels, volcanic activity and/or risk of eruption increased; and/or - e.
-Failure to adequately warn and communicate to passengers (including the Plaintiffs) that the Excursion Entity is not subject to jurisdiction in the United States and the law in the United States or Florida, especially when RCCL contractually requires its passengers (including the Plaintiffs) to file suit in a specific jurisdiction in the United States for all claims arising from the subject cruise (including incidents that occur while participating in shore excursions); and/or - f.
-Failing to make arrangements with the Excursion Entity that would benefit and protect passengers and Plaintiffs, such as (i) requiring the Excursion Entity to submit to personal jurisdiction in the United States and, specifically, in the same forum that RCCL requires Plaintiffs to file lawsuits for all claims arising from the subject cruise; and/or (ii) requiring the Excursion Entity to agree to the application of specific United

-States and Florida law for all disputes arising from the subject excursion, including passengers' claims against the Excursion Entity.
+Failure to require the Excursion Entities to (1) routinely monitor volcanic alert levels and/or volcanic activity and notify RCCL and/or passengers of such levels/activity; (2) notify passengers of the increased alert levels, the increased volcanic activity and/or the increased risk of eruption; and/or (3) require the excursion be canceled or postponed when the alert levels, volcanic activity and/or risk of eruption increased; and/or - e.
+Failure to adequately warn and communicate to passengers (including the Plaintiffs) that the Excursion Entities are not subject to jurisdiction in the United States and the law in the United States or Florida, especially when RCCL contractually requires its passengers (including the Plaintiffs) to file suit in a specific jurisdiction in the United States for all claims arising from the subject cruise (including incidents that occur while participating in shore excursions); and/or - f.
+Failing to make arrangements with the Excursion Entities that would benefit and protect passengers and Plaintiffs, such as (i) requiring the Excursion Entities to submit to personal jurisdiction in the United States and, specifically, in the same forum that RCCL requires Plaintiffs to file lawsuits for all claims arising from the subject cruise; and/or (ii) requiring the Excursion Entities to agree to the application of specific United States and Florida law for all disputes arising from the subject excursion, including passengers' claims against the Excursion Entities. - 102.
+As a result of RCCL's contractual and/or tortious breach of its non-delegable duty to provide a safe excursion, the following damages were incurred:

-102. As a result of RCCL's contractual and/or tortious breach of its non-delegable duty to provide a safe excursion, the Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
+mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
 The injuries are permanent or continuing in nature and Plaintiffs will suffer the losses and impairments in the future.
-In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs.
+In addition, b.
+The Estates of Plaintiffs incurred funeral and medical expenses.
+The Estates also lost the benefit of the net accumulations that Plaintiffs would have obtained had they lived to each of their normal life expectancy.